The Best Vegetarian Costco Finds in 2021

 Black Bean Burgers

-What kind of plant-based babe would I be if my freezer wasn’t stocked with at least one version of veggie burgers?
+What kind of plant-based dietitian would I be if my freezer wasn’t stocked with at least one version of veggie burgers?
 Sadly, my Costco only carries one variety of meatless burgers, though I’m hoping they add more to their lineup soon.
-In Sacramento, we had at least 3 different veggie burger options!

-Here are few side dishes ideas to serve with the veggie burgers:
+Here are a few side dish ideas to serve with the veggie burgers:

-One of the best Costco finds you can find are nuts!
+One of the best Costco finds you can find are seeds and nuts!
 They have so many different options and varieties to try.

 I highly recommend making this pumpkin pesto risotto with these pumpkin seeds.